StarChart-Labs/eclipse-configuration/README.md

 - `Java > CodeStyle > Code Templates` is imported from codetemplates.xml

 It is also recommended to turn on "save actions", under the Java Editor settings, to format saved lines and perform other cleanup operations

+If you do not have an existing Eclipse inatallation, feel free to follow the [recommended setup](./EclipseSetup.md) used by most organization members